U.S. Supreme Court's A-12 ruling shifts power toward industry in disputes over classified programs

 Charles Dickens' Bleak House had Jarndyce and Jarndyce, the interminable chancery court case in which legal fees finally consumed the entire estate in dispute.
 Aerospace has the case of the canceled Avenger.
 Legal fees are not apt to consume the money at stake hereâ€”potentially $3 billion the U.S. government wants from General Dynamics and Boeing because of the failed effort to produce the Navy's stealthy A-12 Avenger II attack aircraft.
 Still, even a unanimous ruling by the Supreme ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "U.S. Supreme Courtâ€™s A-12 Decision Does Not End Case".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "U.S. Supreme Courtâ€™s A-12 Decision Does Not End Case".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.